-Once it has been under the protection of the Kasanka Trust, the mammal population of the National Park has recovered significantly, with 108 mammal species recorded in the park.
-Although the park does not host the ‘Big Five’ (Lion, Leopard, Buffalo, Elephant and Rhino), the ‘Kasanka Big Boys’ can be spotted by visitors to the park: Hippo, Elephant, Buffalo, Sable and Lichtenstein’s Hartebeest.
+Once it has been under the protection of the Kasanka Trust, the mammal population of the National Park has recovered significantly, with 114 mammal species recorded in the park.
+Although the park does not host the ‘Big Five’ (Lion, Leopard, Buffalo, Elephant and Rhino), the ‘Kasanka Big Boys’ can be spotted by visitors to the park: Hippo, Elephant, Buffalo and Sable.
 It is also one of the best places in the world to find the rare Sitatunga and Puku antelope, as well as two rare primate species, the Blue Monkey and Kinda Baboon.

-In addition to these raptors, Kasanka’s variety of habitats host diverse communities of bird species, including birding favourites such as Bohm’s Bee-eater, Wattled Crane, Pel’ s Fishing Owl, African Crowned Eagle and Ross’s Turaco.
+In addition to these raptors, a total of 480 species of bird have been recorded in Kasanka’s variety of habitats, including birding favourites such as Bohm’s Bee-eater, Wattled Crane, Pel’ s Fishing Owl, African Crowned Eagle and Ross’s Turaco.
 Some of the rarer bird species that can be spotted in Kasanka include the Narina Trogon, African Broadbill, African Blue Quail, African Pitta, Fuelleborn’s Longclaw and African Finfoot.

 The Kasanka Trust employs staff from local communities for their community outreach programmes, which include the rangers in the Keepers of the Wild program, who join the Trust’s Education Officer on visits to local schools, sensitising pupils to local conservation issues.
 They also escort students from visiting schools on game drives and trips into the park to view the wildlife, particularly the bat migration.